kgondim/e2/p1/README.md

 Determine winner:
 + Compare Player 1 roll total to Player 2 roll total.
-+ If Player1 score is greater, Player 1 is winner.
++ If Player 1 score is greater, Player 1 is winner.
-+ If Player2 score is greater, Player 2 is winner.
++ If Player 2 score is greater, Player 2 is winner.
 + Otherwise, if tied, neither player wins the round.
-+ Report results in the view.

 Create a multidimensional array ($results) with a key/value pair for each variable created for the game to iterate over and report results in the view.
 #### In the view: